The finiteness conjecture for skein modules: Introduction

 We do not prove \cref{thm:maintheorem} by directly computing the dimensions (however, see \cref{sec:comp-alg}, ``Computer algebra").
 Rather, \cref{thm:maintheorem} is one of a number of consequences of our second main theorem, which gives a new algebraic reformulation of skein modules, and brings to bear tools from the representation theory of quantum groups and deformation quantization modules.

-First let us remark that there is a skein theory associated to any reductive algebraic group $G$ (indeed, for any ribbon category $\cA$), of which the Kauffman bracket skein module is the case $G=\SL_2$, so we will phrase the results in this section in that generality.
+First let us remark that there are skein theories associated to any reductive algebraic group $G$ (indeed, for any ribbon category $\cA$), so we will phrase the results in this section in that generality; the Kauffman bracket skein module comes from $G=\SL_2$, more precisely from a standard choice of ribbon structure on the category $\Repq(SL_2)$.
 We use the notation $\Sk_\cA$ for statements applying to a general braided tensor category, and the abbreviation $\Sk_G$ for the case $\cA=\Repq(G)$ for a reductive group $G$.

 If $\Sigma$ is an oriented surface, the skein module $\Sk_\cA(\Sigma\times [0, 1])=\SkAlg_\cA(\Sigma)$ is a skein \emph{algebra}, where the composition is given by stacking skeins on top of each other.
 Similarly, if $M$ is a 3-manifold with boundary $\Sigma$, then $\Sk_\cA(M)$ is naturally a module over $\SkAlg_\cA(\Sigma)$.
 We begin by upgrading the skein algebra and skein module constructions to what we call the \emph{internal skein algebra} and \emph{internal skein module}: in the case of $G$-skein theories these are $\Uq(\g)$-equivariant algebras, and $\Uq(\g)$-equivariant modules over them, whose invariant part recovers the ordinary skein algebra and skein modules respectively.